 (It all began when Doctor Don was moved to do something about a need he saw.
 It all started with him building one wheelchair in his garage.
 Then, he gave away four wheelchairs in India.
-Then, with God's favor, he started giving away hundreds, then thousands, and now, more than a million wheelchairs he created have been given away to people in 93 countries!)
+Then, with God's favor, he started giving away hundreds, then thousands, and now, 1.3 wheelchairs he created have been given away to people in 94 countries!)